BRML/climin/README.md

 contributed.
 If you use climin in your (academic) work, please cite as (tech report is in preparation):

-> J.Bayer and C.Osendorfer and S. Diot-Girard and T. Rückstiess and Sebastian Urban. climin - A pythonic framework for gradient-based function optimization.
+> J. Bayer and C. Osendorfer and S. Diot-Girard and T. Rückstiess and Sebastian Urban. climin - A pythonic framework for gradient-based function optimization.
 TUM Tech Report.
-2015.
+2016. http://github.com/BRML/climin

 Important links